Esri/calcite-web/docs/source/documentation/grid/_show-and-hide.md

 #### Visual Hiding Helpers

-Sometimes it is desireable for accessibility reasons to hide something visually but leave it accessable to screenreaders.
+Sometimes it is desirable for accessibility reasons to hide something visually but leave it accessible to screenreaders.
 You can use the `visually-hidden` class to achive this.
-If you want your hidden element to remain focusable my the keyboard add `visually-hidden-focusable` in addition to `visually-hidden`.
+If you want your hidden element to remain focusable by the keyboard add `visually-hidden-focusable` in addition to `visually-hidden`.